gordonbates/PP1/README.md

 #### As a first time user the site needs to...

-- have an easy uunderstanding of what the page is about.
+- have an easy understanding of what the page is about.
 - be easy to navigate around.
-- have historial infomation about the the 1969 lunar landing.
+- have historical infomation about the the 1969 lunar landing.
 - have a picture gallery.

 ### Returning Visitor User